 All New Care homes are open to new admissions and we are now conducting on site visits for those looking for care.
 Please contact the home for further information.

 The health, safety and wellbeing of our Residents and Staff are always our top priorities.
-We have therefore put in place robust and comprehensive contingency plans to respond to the coronavirus outbreak.
+We have in place robust and comprehensive contingency plans to respond to the new variants of coronavirus.
 Our plans will be kept under regular review and updated as advised by the Public health authorities.

 We are open to admissions into our care homes for those that can no longer manage at home and need the additional support a residential setting can offer.
-Please contact our enquiry line or your local home to speak the team who will be happy to assist you.
+We are confident that the infection control measures we have in place along with the vaccine programme and regular testing of staff ensure our homes are a safe a place as possible for residents and staff.
+Please contact our enquiry line or your local home to speak the Home Manager who will be happy to answer and questions and will arrange a safe viewing of the home.
 Please be assured that we are taking the necessary steps to keep our residents and staff safe and well.

 Detailed below are the latest guidelines and the steps we are taking to keep our residents and staff safe during this time

-As a company we wish to thank all of our residents, staff and relatives for the ongoing support during what are unprecedented times, as we have all adapted to living during the Covid19 Pandemic.
+As a company we wish to thank all of our residents, staff and relatives for the ongoing support during the last couple of years, as we have all adapted to living during the Covid19 Pandemic.

-All of our homes will continue with Skype and or WhatsApp video calling facilities to enable residents to keep in touch with their families.
+In addition to the new visiting process all of our homes will continue with window and garden visits (weather permitting), Skype and or WhatsApp video calling facilities to enable residents to keep in touch with their families.
 We are confident that our staff will do all they can to ensure that life in our homes remains as comfortable and sociable as possible as we support them with delivering interactive activities, whilst practicing physical distancing.